Ed Trust–West Statement In Response to California’s Final 2019-2020 Budget

 University of California

-- Expanding UC Extension Centers: The Budget provides $15 million in one-time General Funds to support degree completion and certificate programs for individuals with some college but no degree.
+- Expanding UC Extension Centers: The Budget provides $15 million in one-time General Funds to support degree completion and certificate program for individuals with some college but no degree.

 - Degree Attainment, Student Success, and Equity: The Budget does not provide any funding for this purpose.